Explore

 Step 3.
 Devise the UI/UX design

-In business, design is a tool, so your first priority is to create a straightforward user journey that will smoothly guide the customer through the sales funnel.
+In business, design is a tool, so your first priority is to create a straightforward user journey that will guide the customer through the sales funnel.
 Then, you can start making things pretty.

 Here’s how we approach UI/UX at Purrweb.
 First, we create a mind map to outline the logic of the app and map out the user journey.
 After that, we move on to wireframes — they help us to sketch out the general flow of the screens and decide what content and features they should include.